Uriel Orlow

 Lecturer master

-Uriel Orlow is a Swiss-born artist with a diasporic background and lives between Lisbon and London.
+Uriel Orlow is a Swiss-born artist with a diasporic background who lives between Lisbon and London.
 His practice is research-driven, process-oriented and often in dialogue with other disciplines and people.
-Projects engage with residues of colonialism, social and ecological justice, forms of haunting and plants as political actors.
-Working across installation, photography, film, drawing, sound and gardens, he brings different image-regimes and narrative modes into correspondence.
+Working across installation, photography, film, drawing, textiles, ceramics, sound and gardens his works bring different image-regimes and narrative modes into correspondence.
+Recent projects in Lisbon, Goa, New York, Südtirol and elsewhere have engaged with residues of colonialism, social and ecological justice, forms of haunting and plants as political actors.

-In 2023, he was awarded the Swiss Grand Prix for Art / Prix Meret Oppenheim, and in 2017 the Sharjah Biennial Prize, as well as three Swiss Art Awards and a Werkjahr from the Canton of Zurich.
-Previously, he has taught in London at Central Saint Martins College of Art & Design, Goldsmiths College and Royal College of Art and in Switzerland at HEAD in Geneva and ZHdK in Zurich.
+In 2023 he received the Swiss Grand Prix for Art / Prix Meret Oppenheim and in 2017 he received the Sharjah Biennial Prize.
+He was also previously awarded 3 Swiss Art Awards in Basel and a Werkjahr from the Canton of Zurich.
+He has previously taught in London at Central Saint Martins College of Art & Design, Goldsmiths College and Royal College of Art and in Switzerland at HEAD and ZHdK.